TheKikGen/stm32-tkg-hid-bootloader/README.md

 ``````
 Save and close boards.txt file.

-Create now a new linker script file for your board, as mentioned in the above upload method, named "tkg_hid_bootloader.ld" in the directory STM32F1/variants/generic_stm32f103c/ld/ :
+Create now a new linker script file for your board, as mentioned in the above upload method, named "tkg_hid_bootloader.ld" in the directory STM32F1/variants/generic_stm32f103c/ld/ , and copy paste the following content :
 ``````
 /*
  * TKG-HID FLASH BUILD LINKER SCRIPT - V3.1